Shivamdhuria/ComposeSketch/README.md

 #### Code & Issues
 If you are a developer and you wish to contribute to the app please raise an issue, discuss, fork and submit a pull request.

-Follow [Github Flow](https://help.github.com/articles/github-flow/) for collaboration!
+Note: Check the issues tab for existng issues or add a new one before working on it Follow [Github Flow](https://help.github.com/articles/github-flow/) for collaboration!

 ### Find this repository useful? :heart: